 In theory, charter schools exist to provide underprivileged students with access to better education.
 The primary question, however, is whether charter schools inadvertently support segregation.
 Keep reading to learn more about charter schools and how they are changing the face of the U.S. education system.

 According to the National Alliance for Public Charter Schools (NAPCS), there are roughly 6,900 charter schools in the United States.
 Though they are technically public schools and therefore open to a wide range of students tuition-free, charter schools work differently than traditional public schools.
-A charter school operates under an independent contract (known as a “charter”) with some kind of authorizing agency such as a government agency, university, or non-profit organization.
+A charter school operates under an independent contract (known as a “charter”) in front of an authority such as a government agency, university, or non-profit organization.

-Each charter school is unique in their design and operation as well as the results they achieve.
+Each charter school is unique in its design and operation as well as the results it achieves.
 Though these schools must meet the same standards as other public schools, they must also uphold the promises made in their charters in addition to demonstrating adequate performance in areas of organizational stability, financial management, and academic achievement.
 If a charter school fails to meet performance goals, it might be shut down.

 Charter schools are publicly funded but privately run.
 This, among other factors, has led to a certain degree of controversy among the American public.
 As the number of charter schools continues to increase, so does the debate surrounding these schools as an alternative option to public education.
 Keep reading to learn more about the debate.

 In this exhaustive video from Harvard Education, leading educators, policymakers, and researchers come together to debate the charter school movement and its future.